neerajlal/neerajlal.github.io/README.md

-# neerajlal.github.io
-# neerajlal.github.io
-# neerajlal.github.io
+# This is the source of my blog page!
+# Written in pure HTML + CSS + JS